 You have a defense if your landlord did something to keep you out of your home.
 Your landlord may have forced you out, removed your property, changed the locks, blocked the doors, made it impossible to use your home by cutting off gas or electricity, or created an unbearable nuisance that made your home unlivable.

-If you use this defense, be ready to show the court how the landlord made it so that you couldn’t live in the home or made it difficult to live there for the time that you didn’t pay rent.
+If you use this defense, be ready to show the court how the landlord prevented, or made it difficult for you to live there for the time that you didn’t pay rent.

-This defense may apply if you are being evicted for nonpayment of rent or if you are being evicted to recover possession because the landlord thinks you violated the lease.
+This defense may apply if you are being evicted for nonpayment of rent.
+It can also be used if you are being evicted to recover possession because the landlord thinks you violated the lease.

 Did Your Landlord Properly Notify You of the Eviction?